qwe638853/vincent-ability-bungee/README.md

-# Vincent Sponsorship Demo
+# vincent-sponsor-transaction

-> ⚠️ **Warning: This project is intended for Hackathon DEMO purposes with simplified security mechanisms.
+> ⚠️ **Warning: This package is intended for Hackathon DEMO purposes with simplified security mechanisms.
 Production environments should implement more rigorous security practices.**

-This project is a **fork** of [LIT-Protocol/vincent-ability-starter-kit](https://github.com/LIT-Protocol/vincent-ability-starter-kit), primarily designed to demonstrate **Sponsored Gas Transactions** functionality.
+This package is a **fork** of [LIT-Protocol/vincent-ability-starter-kit](https://github.com/LIT-Protocol/vincent-ability-starter-kit), primarily designed to demonstrate **Sponsored Gas Transactions** functionality.

 ## 🎯 Core Features

-### ability-sponsor-transaction

 **Primary Capability: Enable zero-gas smart contract execution for users**